 - the experience of the member(s) of staff designing and delivering the provision; - feedback from our pupils - observations and feedback from staff both internal and external - engagement in research, relevant literature, and continuing professional development (e.g. relevant training/workshops).

-These perspectives inform our action plans for each aspect of our school provision - with an emphasis on meaningful reflection, improvement and enabling everyone to flourish and shine.
+These perspectives inform our action plans for each aspect of our school provision - with an emphasis on meaningful reflection, improvement and enabling everyone at Falmouth to believes that their Futures Are Limitless.